Center for Visual Music

 Radio Dynamics Motion Painting No. 1

-Biography (c) CVM, 2006-2013.
-This text was adapted by CVM from biographical material provided by William Moritz and The Fischinger Archive.
+Biography (c) Center for Visual Music, 2021.
+This text was adapted and edited by CVM from biographical material provided by William Moritz

 Text and images on these Fischinger pages are protected by Copyright law (Title 17 U.S. Code).
 Please seek permission before reproducing any of this material.